egoist/bili/docs/recipes/transpile-javascript.md

 ## Custom JS plugin

-Use `js` option for `--js` flag to specify desired JS preprocessor, eg: `--js coffee2` for CoffeeScript 2.
+Use `js` option or `--js` flag to specify desired JS preprocessor, eg: `--js coffee2` for CoffeeScript 2.

 ---